Mnux9/JEPT/README.md

 Nasa JPL EPHEMRIS PROCESSING TOOL

-This is a tool for viewing azimuth and eleveation of selected spacecraft from ephermis data based on entered QTH location.
+This is a tool for viewing azimuth and eleveation of selected spacecraft from JPL ephermis data based on entered QTH location.

+The ephems are pulled live from Nasa JPL so it wont work without interntet connection for now.

 Keep in mind that this code is still not done, needs a lot of changes and features but it somewhat works.